 Sorry, I did not include any of the root window images because I am unsure of the copyright.
-You should be able to find them at themes.org or the link attached to the theme.
-This small gzip archive contains the icon pixmaps specific for the mwm and olvwm themes, the other pixmaps came from the 3dpixmaps package.
+But some 'themes' have a link to where you can get the wallpaper. gzip archive contains the icon pixmaps specific for the mwm and olvwm themes, the other pixmaps came from the 3dpixmaps package (unless otherwise noted).

 When fvwm 2.6.7 was released, it had a nice default config, after looking at it a bit I decided to create this look.
 There were few keywords I did not know existed, so I was able to use what I saw create this.

 This look, along with other required files are in this tarball and this is it's md5sums.
 It contains the config, some small scripts, a few xmp files along with a README describing how to set up the config.
 You should uncompress this under directory ~/.fvwm, it will uncompress/untar to ~/.fvwm/g3.

 If you notice, the buttons on the left side uses autohide, when you move the mouse pointer to the screen area, it is made visible for your use.
 Mouse buttons 1/2/3 will start a different application based upon which mouse button is pressed.

 This look uses stalonetray, wmctrl and xmessage.
 These are not needed but are very nice to have, xmessage is only used as part of the "Last Run" menu and you will not really notice it's absence.
 The "Last Run" menu is similar to what us used in some desktops, it lists the last 15 executed objects.